tusharsadhwani/blog/src/pages/post/cursed-for.md

 It works!
 We can finally use this to run our cursed for loops!

-If you wish to try this out yourself, you can check out [cursedfor.py][3] in the GitHub repository, download it and run the REPL.
+If you wish to try this out yourself, the complete code (with much better error handling) is present in [cursedfor.py][3] in the GitHub repository, and you can download it and run the REPL.

 <details>